RobertAhlin/emx/README.md

 - I Think, Therefore I Blog - The base foundation for the skeleton setup from this walkthrough.
 - Google search engine is frequently used.
 It's hard to remember how to write codes.
 - A lot of help comes from search hits at the "stack overflow" forums.
-- <a href="<https://djangocentral.com/authentication-using-an-email-address/" target="_blank">Djangocentral</a> - Code examples and help.
-- ChatGPT - While exploring the endless possibilies using ChatGPT I have used this to troubleshoot and ask for help for code snippets.
+- ChatGPT - While exploring the endless possibilities using ChatGPT I have used this to troubleshoot and ask for help for code snippets.
 - <a href="https://learndjango.com/" target="_blank">https://learndjango.com/</a> - to set up the password reset function.
-There will be no mail sent as I've choosed not to implement a SMTP engine in this scope.
+There will be no mail sent as I've choose not to implement a SMTP engine in this scope.
 - Using <a href="https://www.online-spellcheck.com/" target="_blank">https://www.online-spellcheck.com/</a> for spelling.
 - Images from https://www.pexels.com, https://www.svemo.com, <https://stock.adobe.com/>